 Cost Revenue Ratio is a ratio of all advertising expenses to profit the advertising has brought.
 In that respect, this metric is similar to ROI and helps evaluate the effectiveness of advertising investments.

 CRR depends on the final sales turnover and gives the most objective assessment of the advertising campaign.

 The metrics we mentioned above should be monitored every day, but there are “long term” metrics that are important for making strategic decisions.

-Conversion Rate — shows a share of visitors (a percentage) that actually make a purchase.
-Another key indicator for an online store.
+Conversion Rate — shows a share of visitors (a percentage) that make a purchase.
+Another key indicator of an online store.

 To get reliable CR data, you can segment the metric according to various criteria:

 - New and regular visitors

 - Product groups (for online stores with a wide range)